DrJieTao/DeepLearning_docs/syllabus.md

 ## Other Course Policies

 __Computer and Lab__: You will have to bring in a laptop for every class in order to complete the in-class tutorials.
 It is your responsibility to make sure that your laptop is up-to-date so that it runs the system smoothly.
 You will need to have access to a Jupyter environment to complete the course work - fail to do so will lead to failing the course.
+Make sure you use __Google Chrome__ as the web browser.

 __Course Materials__: All the teaching materials, including assignments and exams, are the intellectual properties of Fairfield University – distributing such materials without written approval is strongly prohibited.